 Students and Teachers

-Considering its relatively modest resources, Hartford Federal College attracted exceptional talent and produced some outstanding graduates.
+Considering its relatively modest resources, Hartford Federal College attracted exceptional talent and produced some outstanding attendees .

 Young Kenneth Shaker of Love Lane finished his freshman year at the Federal College in August 1937.
 But instead of returning to school, he spent 16 months fighting in the Spanish Civil War as a machine gunner for the Republican forces against Franco.
 He had joined 1500 other Americans of the Abraham Lincoln Battalion, part of the International Brigades.

 Shaker was captured behind enemy lines but escaped with two companions by swimming across the Ebro River; he was wounded and hospitalized during his time in Spain.
-Shaker volunteered at the start of World War ll, serving as a paratrooper with exceptional bravery.
+Shaker volunteered at the start of World War ll, serving as a paratrooper and cited for exceptional bravery.

 The End and a New Beginning

 The Federal College closed its doors on September 22, 1939.
-Federal regulations limited WPA workers to 18 months of wages and by that time most ot the Hartford faculty exceeded maximum.
+Revised federal regulations limited WPA workers to 18 months of wages and by that time most ot the Hartford faculty exceeded the maximum.
 The new rule went into effect on July 1, but the College received permission to finish its summer semester.

 The Depression was not over, but the experiment was.
 The Hillyer building was demolished to make way for new Nelton Court public housing– the first of its kind in Hartford.
 Despite its closure, graduates held annual class reunions.

 The College’s student senate lobbied for permanent status in December 1938.
 They gathered 4,000 petition signatures in support of the effort.
-The 1939 General Assembly considered a proposal to award Hartford Federal College a junior college charter, but the state attorney general’s office opinion stated that they would lose their federal funding (which they did anyway).
+The 1939 General Assembly considered a proposal to award Hartford Federal College a junior college charter, but the Connecticut attorney general stated that they would lose their federal funding (which they did anyway).

-It wasn’t until 1961 that Connecticut opened its first community colleges in Norwalk.
-The 12 college system serves 50,000 students at its twelve campuses.
+It wasn’t until 1961 that Connecticut opened the first of its community colleges in Norwalk.
+Today, the system serves 50,000 students at its twelve campuses.